quicwg/base-drafts/draft-ietf-quic-qpack.md

 This mechanism can be used to completely clear entries from the dynamic table by setting a maximum size of 0, which can subsequently be restored.

-### Indexing
+### Absolute and Relative Indexing {#indexing}

-Entries in the QPACK static and dynamic tables are addressed separately.

-While entries in the static table have the same indices at all times, entries are inserted into the dynamic table over time.
 Each entry possesses both an absolute index which is fixed for the lifetime of that entry and a relative index which changes over time based on the context of the reference.
 The first entry inserted has an absolute index of "1"; indices increase sequentially with each insertion.

+The relative index begins at zero and increases in the opposite direction from the absolute index.
+Determining which entry has a relative index of "0" depends on the context of the reference.

 On the control stream, a relative index of "0" always refers to the most recently inserted value in the dynamic table.
 Note that this means the